-Each game will be played using 1 of the 5 different Game Modes, each with its own style of play.
+Each game will be played using a different Game Mode, each with its own style of play.
 These Game Modes will be covered more in depth later (see pg.
 25).

 In each, players will fight to claim Victory Points, based on criteria set out by each Game Mode.
 The first player to reach this Victory Point criteria at the end of a round is declared the winner.
 Additional Game Modes may be added, and can be found in the War Council App or at asoif.cmon.com.